dblevins/metatypes/README.md

 If any of those annotations happen to also be meta-annotations, they are unrolled as well and their annotations become part of the definition.

-## The root @Metatype
+## @Metatype

-The recursion that is the meta-annotation concept only happens when an annotation is marked as a `@Metatype`.
-While at some point in the future there may be a standard `@Metatype` annotation you can import and use, currently this is designed to be something you supply for yourself.
+The recursion that is the meta-annotation concept only happens when an annotation is marked as a `@javax.annotation.Metatype`.

-To create your `@Metatype`, simply:

-  - Define an annotation called `Metatype` in any package
-  - Annotated that `@Metatype` annotation with itself
-  - Mark `@Target(ElementType.ANNOTATION_TYPE)` and `@Retention(RetentionPolicy.RUNTIME)`
-  - Apply no other annotations

-In short, a valid `@Metatype` root is any annotation named `@Metatype` which is annotated with itself and no other annotations of significance.

-    package org.superbiz.accesstimeout.api;

-    import java.lang.annotation.ElementType;
-    import java.lang.annotation.Retention;
-    import java.lang.annotation.RetentionPolicy;
-    import java.lang.annotation.Target;

-    @Metatype
-    @Retention(RetentionPolicy.RUNTIME)
-    @Target(ElementType.ANNOTATION_TYPE)
-    public @interface Metatype {
-    }
+When `@Metatype` is seen the basic contract is "carry the surrounding annotations forward".
+When a class, method or other target uses an annotation annotated with `@Metatype` the annotations on that annotation are "unrolled" or carried forward and effectively placed on that class, method or other target as if they were explicitly declared.

+If any of the annotations that are carried forward also are annotated with `@Metatype` the recursion continues.
+The result is a simple algorithm or design pattern that provides inheritance or reuse in a way that is not specific to any domain, API, or specification.

+APIs and specifications can choose to formally adopt annotation reuse in this fashion, but the core concept and implementations of `@Metatype` do not need to be expanded to support these APIs or specifications.

+The simple elegance of this not being domain specific is that it could be used to combine several annotations from different specifications into one reusable annotation.
+Say JAX-RS `@PathParam("id")` with Bean Validation `@NotNull` to create a new annotation called `@ValidId`.

 ## Creating Meta-Annotations